blackrock/aladdinsdk/README.md

 - (TBD) DomainSDK developers can add additional configurable options

 ### Error Handlers
-- Where applicable, DomainSDK developers can add bespoke Error Codes by raising a PR to this repository
+- Where applicable, DomainSDK developers may add bespoke Error Codes by raising a PR to this repository
 - Error handler registration can be done as mentioned above.

 ### Metrics

-AladdinSDK API metrics are tracked with value "AladdinSDK-Core/1.0.0/python", and ADC metrics are tracked using "QueryViaSDK-AladdinSDK-Core" by default.
+AladdinSDK API and ADC metrics are by default tracked with "AladdinSDK-Core/1.0.0/python" and "QueryViaSDK-AladdinSDK-Core" tags respectively.
-In the event domain SDK developers want to track usage from their artifacts only, they are given the option to add a domain specific suffix enabling creation of bespoke metrics dashboards for internal monitoring. e.g. Setting suffix to "DomainSDK" would tag API calls with "AladdinSDK-DomainSDK/1.0.0/python" and ADC query tag to "QueryViaSDK-AladdinSDK-DomainSDK"
+In the event domain SDK developers want to track usage from their artifacts only, they are given the option to add a domain specific suffix enabling creation of bespoke metrics dashboards for internal monitoring. </br>
+e.g. Setting suffix to "DomainSDK" would tag API calls with "AladdinSDK-DomainSDK/1.0.0/python" and ADC queries with "QueryViaSDK-AladdinSDK-DomainSDK"

 To utilize this capability:
-- Add this code snippet at during initialization, so the suffix value is updated at the time of domain sdk package imports:
+- Add this code snippet during initialization, so the suffix value is updated at the time of domain sdk package imports:
     ```py
     from aladdinsdk.common.metrics import update_domain_sdk_metrics_suffix
     update_domain_sdk_metrics_suffix("<DomainSDK>")  # Replace DomainSDK with relevant value